-The under spend of £264,000 mainly relates to staffing vacancies, but also changes in staffing hours and additional annual leave purchases.
-Vacancies will be closely managed throughout the year and a recruitment exercise is due to take place shortly to fill vacant posts.
+The under spend of £226,000 mainly relates to staffing vacancies, but also changes in staffing hours and additional annual leave purchases.
+Vacancies will be closely managed throughout the year and recruitment exercises are ongoing to fill vacant posts.

 Legal, Democratic & Regulatory